greengreengreen/data_structure_n_algos/binary_search/binary_search_basic.md

 ####  What is ceiling and floor?
 Ceiling means: m = l + math.ceil((r-l)/2). floor means: m = l + (r-l)//2 .
 Imagine if the array only have two elements and currently l = 0, r = 1, then ceiling will always return m = 1 and floor will always return m = 0.
 #### Why does ceiling/floor matter?
-Provided that we are trying to catch the first qualified index, if we use ceiling, then whenever r-l is odd, m will be (r-l)/2 + 0.5.
+Provided that we are trying to catch the first qualified index, </br>
+if we use ceiling, then whenever r-l is odd, m will be (r-l)/2 + 0.5.
 For example, when l = 0, r = 1, ceiling will always return m = 1.
 In this case, we will never be able to test whether or not arr[0] qualifies.
 And arr[0] could be the first qualified index.
 Therefore, if we use ceiling method to get the first qualified index, we might never be able to catch and fall into infinite loop.
 #### How to use ceiling/floor?
 So far, we know that when getting the first qualified index, we use floor.
 For last qualified index, we use ceiling.
 However, floor/ceiling does not come alone.
 It must be paired with the correct starting indexes.
 For example, we are getting the last qualified index and we use ceiling.
 Say, len(arr) = n and starting index l = 0, r = n-1.
 Note that, in this case we will never be able to test arr[0] because of the ceiling method.
 When we approach l = 0, r = 1, all we can get is m = 1 and we are stuck. </br>
 That said,
-when getting the first qualified index, we use starting index: l = 0, r = n along with floor method. when getting the last qualified index, we use starting index: l = -1, r = n-1 along with ceiling method.
+when getting the first qualified index, we use starting index: l = 0, r = n along with floor method. </br>
+when getting the last qualified index, we use starting index: l = -1, r = n-1 along with ceiling method. </br>

 ### P2: when to use l = m, l = m+1, r = m, r = m-1?
-This is a question of when l == r and break the while condition.
+This is a question of when l == r and break the while condition. </br>
-Regarding to the last loop before while condition was broken, what happened?
+Regarding to the last loop before while condition was broken, what happened? </br>
-For the pair (l = m , r = m-1),
+For the pair (l = m , r = m-1), </br>
-Obviously we are looking for the last qualified index and m = l + math.ceil((r-l)/2).
+Obviously we are looking for the last qualified index and m = l + math.ceil((r-l)/2).</br>
-When it is an increasing monotone, which means, if arr[i] statisfis the criteria, any j such that j > i qualifies.
+When it is an increasing monotone, which means, </br>
+if arr[i] statisfis the criteria, any j such that j > i qualifies. </br>
 a. if the last loop makes l = m, then the last r = m.
-The second last l = m-1.
+The second last l = m-1.</br>
 b. if the last loop makes r = m-1, then the last l = m-1.
-The second last r = m+1 or m.
+The second last r = m+1 or m.  </br>
-Similar analysis goes when there is descreasing monotone and when we need to find the first qualified index.
+Similar analysis goes when there is descreasing monotone and when we need to find the first qualified index. </br>

-Conclusion: The while condition can be broke from either side, left or right.
+**Conclusion:** The while condition can be broke from either side, left or right. </br>

+Overall, I hope this is helpful for my future self.